Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Instead of stepping in place for the & step, step to the left, outside the slot, with your left foot.

-#### Counter-clockwise ronde
+#### Counter-clockwise sweep

+A rond de jambe.

 Instead of doing the anchor step for a duration of 2 beats, slide your right foot from 6, to 3, to 12 o'clock in a round motion and go back to 6 o'clock.

 Pattern suggestion:

-- On a [left-side pass], replace steps 5&6 with a ronde.
+- On a [left-side pass], replace steps 5&6 with a sweep.

-#### Slow counter-clockwise ronde
+#### Slow counter-clockwise sweep

+A rond de jambe.

-Mechanically the same as a counter-clockwise ronde, but with a duration of 4 beats instead of 2.
+Mechanically the same as a counter-clockwise sweep, but with a duration of 4 beats instead of 2.

-#### Clockwise ronde
+#### Clockwise sweep

+A rond de jambe.

 Instead of doing the anchor step for a duration of 2 beats, slide your right foot from 12, to 3, to 6 o'clock in a round motion.

 Pattern suggestion:

-- On a [right-side inside turn], replace steps 5&6 with a ronde.
+- On a [right-side inside turn], replace steps 5&6 with a sweep.

-#### Slow clockwise ronde
+#### Slow clockwise sweep

+A rond de jambe.

-Mechanically the same as a clockwise ronde, but with a duration of 4 beats instead of 2.
+Mechanically the same as a clockwise sweep, but with a duration of 4 beats instead of 2.

 #### Clockwise taps